 I am a Lecturer in Spanish and Latin American Studies in the Division of Literature and Languages.
 Broadly speaking, I am interested in Iberian experiences of modernity and colonialism from the perspective of cultural studies and critical theory, especially where these questions intersect with notions of class, race and gender.

 The second line of investigation that characterizes my research involves an engagement with the intellectual history of Latin America, particularly in relation to the political and material consequences of that history.
-Other publications that have explored these themes include a study of the notions of ‘barbarism’ and ‘modernismo’ in Latin American intellectual thought and of recent debates around populism in the work of Ernesto Laclau and its influence in both Bolivia and Spain.

 I am also more generally interested in the cultural history of Spain and Latin America and have published studies on both film and literature.